-All activities are free.
+Most activities are free, with the exception of alcohol tasting classes and certain skill classes.
 We attended an Anyone Can Cook Apple Strudel Class for adults only ( though kids could attend you have to promise they won’t drink the complimentary wine).
 Since activities are happening all over the ship at any given time, you can pick and choose what strikes your fancy.
-You could attend Disney trivia, the diaper races, bingo, a dance party and while kids can attend all those things with you, you could also ship them off to one of the children’s, tween, or teen spaces to take part in their own activities through the day.
+You could attend Disney trivia, the diaper races, bingo, and a dance party and while kids can attend all those things with you, you could also ship them off to one of the children’s, tween, or teen spaces to take part in their own activities through the day.

 Disney Cruise Ship Decks and Pools